ddogg26/barcode-scanner/README.md

 # barcode-scanner
-Simple python GUI application for loggins Columbus State University student ID scans to CSV files.
+Simple python GUI application for logging Columbus State University student ID scans to CSV files.
 Designed for use with barcode scanners that emulate keyboard input.

 ### Features
 * Easy to use interface